helm/charts/stable/prometheus/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Prometheus chart and their default values.
+The following table lists the configurable parameters of the Prometheus chart and their default values.

 Parameter | Description | Default
 --------- | ----------- | -------